The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Generalization to the whole MSSM

 \subsection{Electric Charge and QED}

 As already mentioned, $U(1)_Y$ is a subgroup of $\custsym$.
-As a result, some fields that have no explicit hypercharge assignment in the elementary field description (e.g. $W_{\mu}^a$) nevertheless acquire a non-zero electric charge in the composite operator language.
+As a result, some fields that are assigned a hypercharge of zero in the elementary field description (e.g. $W_{\mu}^a$) acquire a non-zero electric charge also in the composite operator language.
 We should therefore check whether the operators we constructed carry the same electric charge as their elementary counterparts.
 For that it is sufficient to investigate what effect the (global) hypercharge transformations (c.f.~Tab.~\ref{tab:fieldContent_MSSM})

 of the elementary fields have on the composite operators.

 The scalar and pseudo-scalar singlet operators $\tr{\dagg HH}$ and $\Im\det H$ are invariant under such transformation because of the properties of trace and determinant.
 Hence, they are charge neutral just like their elementary counterparts $h^0$ and $A^0$.
 Likewise, the LSP operator $\tr{\dagg H\higgsino}$ is charge neutral.
 The Higgs triplet transforms as